 Why do we love Chardonnay?

 Nature has gifted Chardonnay the ability to produce wines crisp, refreshing and acid driven, with flavors of lemon and tart green apple.
-With longer time on the vine, her fruit flavors can become rounder and richer – think baked pears perhaps.
-Take that same fruit and add a few creative winemaker touches, like fermenting in toasted barrels, stirring the lees, and she’ll flip to become a rich nectar of soft ripe texture and flavors of baked fruit pies.
+With longer time on the vine, her fruit flavors can become rounder and richer—think ripe pears, melons or even pineapple .
+Take that same fruit and add a few creative winemaker touches, like fermenting in toasted barrels, stirring the lees, and she’ll flip to become a rich nectar of soft, ripe texture and flavors of baked fruit pies and crisps.
 That’s a grape with some range!

 Why do winemakers love Chardonnay?